 Prior Art Search

-A comprehensive search for existing patents or documented inventions similar to yours is crucial.
+A comprehensive prior art search for existing patents or documented inventions similar to yours is crucial.
 This will give you a clearer understanding of the patent landscape and how unique your solution is in the marketplace.

 Documenting Your Innovation